Demographics of Zimbabwe: Languages

-Religions
+Religion

-85 percent of Zimbabweans are Christian, and of that number, 61 percent regularly attend Christian churches.
+Christians comprise 85% of the Zimbabwean population.
+Of that number, 61% regularly attend Christian churches.
 The largest Christian churches are Anglican, Roman Catholic, Seventh Day Adventist and Methodist.
-However like most former European colonies, Christianity is often mixed with enduring traditional beliefs.
+However, like most former European colonies, Christianity is often mixed with enduring traditional beliefs.
 Besides Christianity, ancestral worship (Amadlozi) is the most practised non-Christian religion which involves ancestor worship and spiritual intercession.
 Under 1% of the population is Muslim, although many Zimbabweans are influenced by Abrahamic food laws.

-Health

-According to the United Nations World Health Organization, the average life expectancy for men in 2006 was 37 years and for women was 34 years of age, the lowest in the world at the time.
-An association of doctors in Zimbabwe have made calls for President Mugabe to make moves to assist the ailing health service.

-Since then it has recovered, and the figures for 2010 to 2015 were 53 and 54 for men and women respectively.

-Other demographic statistics

-The following demographic statistics of Zimbabwe in 2022 are from the World Population Review.